TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Sets the global operation error creating a string object from the given message and using "Memory Error" as the name.
+Sets the error creating a `String` object from `msg` and using "Memory Error" as the name.

 ---